eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 ^^^^^^^^^^^^^^^^^^^^

 The topic name and data type are used as meta-data to determine whether Publishers and Subscribers can exchange messages.
-You can see a deeper explanation of the "topic" field here: :ref:`Topic_information`.
+There is a deeper explanation of the "topic" field here: :ref:`Topic_information`.

 .. code-block:: xml